periph/gohci/README.md

 - Check `gist` and `repo:status`
   - Do not give any write access to this token!
 - Click `Generate token`
 - Put the hex string into `AccessToken` in `gohci.json`.
-This is needed to create the gits and put success/failure status on the Pull Requests.
+This is needed to create the gists and put success/failure status on the Pull Requests.

 ### Webhook